cosmos/cosmos-sdk/STABLE_RELEASES.md

 ## Stable Release Exception - Procedure

 1. Check that the bug is either fixed or not reproducible in `master`.
-It is, in general, not appropriate to release bugfixes for stable releases without first testing them in `master`.
+It is, in general, not appropriate to release bug fixes for stable releases without first testing them in `master`.
 Please apply the label [0.39 «Launchpad»](https://github.com/cosmos/cosmos-sdk/labels/0.39%20LTS%20%28Launchpad%29) to the issue.
 2. Add a comment to the issue and ensure it contains the following information (see the bug template below):
  * **[Impact]** An explanation of the bug on users and justification for backporting the fix to the stable release.
  * A **[Test Case]** section containing detailed instructions on how to reproduce the bug.